Skip to main content

 What does it finance?

-The Knowledge for Action in Prevention and Preparedness (KAPP) annualcall for proposalsaims to identify projects that contribute to strengthening the cooperation among UCPM countries and between the UCPM and third parties in preventing natural and human-induced disasters, as well as enhancing institutional preparedness and individual capacity initiatives.
-The KAPP call’s objective is to enhance the systemic relevance of the Union Civil Protection Mechanism (UCPM) and support the implementation of the Union disaster resilience goals
+The Knowledge for Action in Prevention and Preparedness (KAPP) annualcalls for proposalsaim to identify projects that contribute to strengthening the cooperation among UCPM countries and between the UCPM and third parties in preventing natural and human-induced disasters, as well as enhancing institutional preparedness and individual capacity initiatives.
+The KAPP calls' objective is to enhance the systemic relevance of the Union Civil Protection Mechanism (UCPM) and support the implementation of the Union disaster resilience goals and the Preparedness Union Strategy.

-The call also supports full-scale exercises that aim to improve disaster preparedness and response by providing a testing environment and a learning opportunity for all actors involved in civil protection assistance interventions.
+KAPP Full-Scale Exercises call aims to improve disaster preparedness and response by providing a testing environment and a learning opportunity for all actors involved in civil protection assistance interventions by supporting full-scale exercises.

-Examples of project activities and outputs can vary according to call topics and priorities; from manuals, guidelines and methodologies, education and awareness raising (such as information products and campaigns) to open-source IT platforms for data-sharing and alert systems for local communities.
+Examples of project activities and outputs can vary according to each call and priorities: from manuals, guidelines and methodologies, education and awareness raising (such as information products and campaigns) to open-source IT platforms for data-sharing and alert systems for local communities.

 Which authorities are responsible for this instrument?

-Directorate General for European Civil Protection and Humanitarian Aid Operations (DG ECHO) is responsible for the KAPP call.
+Directorate General for European Civil Protection and Humanitarian Aid Operations (DG ECHO) is responsible for the KAPP calls.

 What kind of funding does it provide?